NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 predict_happiness(200)

-# 3. Now predict the satisfaction rating when an employee is paid $800/day.
+# 3. Now predict the satisfaction rating when an employee is paid $400/day.
 Use the predict_happiness() function.

+# 4. How about $1200?
+Will the employee be extremely happy?
+Use the predict_happiness() function to see a prediction.

 ```